-For individuals who support a family, becoming disabled can be very difficult not only emotionally and physically, but financially as well.
-Social Security provides insurance in cases when a disability disrupts the ability of an individual to work and support their family.
+For individuals who support a family, becoming disabled can be very difficult, not only emotionally and physically, but financially as well.
+Because of this, Social Security provides children's benefits when a disability disrupts the ability of a parent to work and support their family.

-To apply for benefits for your child, you will need at least your Social Security number, your child's Social Security number, and your child's birth certificate.
-If your child does not already have a Social Security number, you will have to obtain one through Social Security before you can apply for the children's benefit.
+You will need at least your Social Security number, your child's Social Security number, and your child's birth certificate.
+If your child doesn't already have a Social Security number, you'll have to obtain one through Social Security before you can apply for the children's benefit.

-The family limit is usually 150% - 180% of the total SSDI benefit awarded to the disabled individual.
-If your family would receive above that percentage, each individual receiving a benefit (with the exclusion of the disabled individual) will have their percentage of benefit lowered proportionally until the total benefit is below the percentage limit.
+The family limit is usually 150% of the SSDI benefit awarded to the disabled individual.
+If a family would receive above that percentage, each individual receiving a benefit (with the exclusion of the disabled individual) will have their benefit lowered proportionally until the total benefit is below the percentage limit.

 Generally, children will receive dependent SSDI benefits until they reach the age of 18 years old.
 The benefit will end the month before their 18th birthday.